Iterative Adversarial Attack on Image-guided Story Ending Generation: Experiments

 \subsection{Runtime Comparison}

-Since kNN and CharSwap are text modality adversarial attack methods, for a fair comparison, we show the average runtime of Iterative-attack with different maximum iteration numbers and Co-attack when attacking on MGCL in the first 100 stories of VIST-E dataset to generate an adversarial sample in Figure~\ref{fig:cost_time}.
+Since kNN and CharSwap are text modality adversarial attack methods, for a fair comparison, we show the average runtime of Iterative-attack with different important word numbers K and Co-attack when attacking on MGCL in the first 100 stories of VIST-E dataset to generate an adversarial sample in Fig.~\ref{fig:cost_time}.
 We can observe that the runtime of Iterative-attack is slightly higher than Co-attack, yet in the same order of magnitude.
-What's more, when the runtime is close between Iteration-attack and Co-attack, the RSA score of Iteration-attack is not worse than Co-attack.
+What's more, when the runtime is close between Iteration-attack and Co-attack, the ASR score of Iteration-attack is not worse than Co-attack.